Lithia Auto Stores

 New test not comparable to pre-2011 test results.
 More stars = Better.
 Lower test results = Better.

-The Hyundai Tucson Hybrid achieved a “Top Safety Pick” rating from the Insurance Institute for Highway Safety (IIHS) for the 2024 model year.
-This recognition was based on its impressive performance in the small overlap frontal crash test, updated side impact crash test, headlight evaluations, and pedestrian crash prevention testing.
+The Hyundai Tucson Hybrid has achieved the Insurance Institute for Highway Safety’s (IIHS) highest rating of “Top Safety Pick Plus” for the 2024 model year.
+This distinction is based on its exceptional performance in IIHS’ rigorous battery of safety tests.
+Specifically, it earned a “Good” rating in the latest, more stringent moderate overlap front crash test, a “Good” result in the updated side impact test, and a “Good” score in the revised pedestrian crash prevention test.
 The Kicks has not yet been fully evaluated by the IIHS for 2024.

 Warranty